 - What if I have questions about my account?

-Anytime you have a question about personal or account information, you can use our secure message center via Online Banking.
+Anytime you have a question about personal or account information, you can use our secure contact options via Online Banking.
 Or, you can call us toll free at 1-800-655-BANK (2265).

 - What if I have questions about Online Banking?

 If you have a question about Online Banking please call 1-877-442-3764, and an Online Specialist will assist you.

 - What self-service functions are available to me online?